guanyuming-he/master-irp/README.md

 Note that I use Python version 3.11, not the latest, to be compatible with ollama and open-webui.

+Because Anaconda is used, one needs to modify the `run_pipeline.sh` and `run_updater.sh` to have the correct path to the Anaconda environment on one's computer.

 ## Setup the environment to compile C++ programs
 Setting up C++ programs is the hardest among all, because there's no concept as a package in C++, and libraries are managed and installed in different ways.